Completing your Tax Questionnaire

 The first step is to download this year’s tax questionnaire.
 The questionnaire is our basis in understanding your unique tax situation and provides the opportunity for you to assist us in the preparation of your taxes.
 The tax questionnaire covers all tax situations.
 Since your situation is unique, not all sections in the questionnaire will apply to you, so please feel free to skip over those sections.
 However, for those sections that do apply to you – please fill them out completely.
 Should you have any confusion over a question please don’t hesitate to contact me.

 Wage, financial, insurance and mortgage statements are a few of the documents you will receive that need to be included with your questionnaire.
-Also include receipts for any business related expenses.
+In some sections, we have asked if you have included a receipt.
+The receipts will help us ensure we have properly classified the item.
 Below, I’ve outlined a few of the mentioned documents and provided a little background on what information each provides and when you should expect to receive them.

 Employee wage statements (W-2’s in the U.S.) need to be provided to you by January 31st – therefore you should receive your statements prior to this date.
 Statements from endorsement or contracted income will be reported on a 1099-MISC and they too are required to be provided to you by January 31st.
 Since you may complete and hand in your questionnaire before receiving all of your W-2’s or 1099-MISC statements, it’s extremely important to note that you are expecting these statements and from who you are expecting them from on your questionnaire in order for us to help you track them down.
 One of the most common errors is neglecting to report this income and being audited later.
 Our goal is to make sure this doesn’t happen.